kerberos-io/documentation/content/hub/configuration/index.md

 While scaling and installing more and more Kerberos Agents, it might become tedious to manage and structure them properly.
 Due to this reason the concept of sites was created.
 A site is a logical grouping of a number of Kerberos Agents that are physically installed at the same location.

-By creating sites and assigning Kerberos Agents to a specific site, it is easier to monitor specific video streams and there related recordings/events.
+By creating sites and assigning Kerberos Agents to a specific site, it is easier to monitor specific video streams and their related recordings/events.

 Next to that sites also gives an additional advantage in terms of authorization and access control.
 As described in the accounts paragraph, a sub account can be granted access to only a limited number of sites, and therefore will only be able to view the Kerberos Agents at a specific location.